Blackberry yoghurt chia parfait in a jar

 Blackberry Yogurt Chia Parfait – A Wild Magic In A Pot

-A naturally sweet, no-bake parfait layered with creamy chia yogurt, juicy blackberries, and a fibre-rich almond base.
-Full of summer colour, gut-loving goodness, and a little wild magic in every spoon.
+A naturally sweet, no-bake parfait layered with creamy chia yogurt, juicy blackberries, and a fiber-rich almond base.
+Full of summer color, gut-loving goodness, and a little wild magic in every spoon.

 This blackberry yogurt chia parfait celebrates late summer’s bounty.
 Blackberries, with their deep purple hue and sweet-tart flavor, bring beauty and balance to this nourishing jar.

 The base is made with almond pulp – leftovers from my homemade almond milk, banana, and date paste, which gives it structure.
-Just like in the strawberry chia jar and cherry yoghurt parfait, no refined sugar nor artificial sweeteners are added.
+As with the strawberry chia jar and cherry yogurt parfait, no refined sugar or artificial sweeteners are added.

-Like in every no-bake dessert, creamy yogurt and chia seeds add richness and gut-friendly fiber, while layers of blackberries create a burst of flavor in every spoonful.
+Like in every no-bake dessert, creamy yogurt and chia seeds add richness and dietary fiber, while layers of blackberries create a burst of flavor in every spoonful.

 blackberry chia parfait in jars top view